 You can file forms online, in person or by mail – you'll be informed what to do when you begin the process.

-Registered agent.
-Now, you need to appoint a registered agent to take the LLC further.
-Every Arkansas LLC, following company formation law, needs a registered agent.
+Registered expert.
+Now, you need to appoint a registered expert to take the LLC further.
+Every Arkansas LLC, following company formation law, needs a registered expert.
 This is the person who accepts legal papers on behalf of the LLC following a legal dispute.
 This has to be someone who is a business entity with the SoS, or someone who is a full-time Arkansas resident.

 Operating agreements.
-After the agent is agreed, you need to get an operational agreement in place.
+After the expert is agreed, you need to get an operational agreement in place.